 - having 3 or more prior DUI convictions within the past 10 years; and

 - having a prior felony DUI.

-Similarly, though, the presence of mitigating factors could lead a judge or prosecutor to consider a lower-range sentence.
-For instance, if the driver was impaired due to lawfully prescribed medication or voluntarily completes a substance abuse treatment following their arrest, the defendant could face lesser penalties than the maximum.
+Similarly, the presence of mitigating factors could lead a judge or prosecutor to consider a lower-range sentence.
+For instance, if the driver was impaired due to lawfully prescribed medication or voluntarily completed a substance abuse treatment following their arrest, the defendant could face lesser penalties than the maximum.